MabelChan2023/DVD_Rental_Python/README.md

 4. Analysis of which actors are bringing in the most revenue (top 10 ranked)

-5. Classify some different countries into some categories
+5. Classify countries into low / medium / high categories based on total revenue

-6. Merge that new data-frame from the last step with a dataframe from the dvd db, that gives the countries, so now countries are connected with their classification
+6. Merge that new data-frame from Q5 with a dataframe from the dvd db, that gives the countries, so now countries are connected with their classification